intrepica/nodeify_lambda_context/README.md

-Nodeify Lambda
+Nodeify Lambda Context
 ====================

 About
 --------------
-Converts the context object on an AWS Lambda handler to a node callback.
+Converts an AWS Lambda context object to a node callback.

 Setup
 --------------